-Race tested by Grand Prix crews for many seasons, Yale Cordage MaxiBraid Plus' Spectra core has been proven to provide high working loads, low stretch, high abrasion resistance, zero water absorption and UV stability.
+Race tested by Grand Prix crews, Yale Cordage MaxiBraid Plus' Spectra core has been proven to provide high working loads, low stretch, high abrasion resistance, zero water absorption and UV stability.

 A very popular line here at APS.
 MaxiBraid works great for low stretch control lines, mainsheets and jib sheets on keelboats.